 Since 1976, Gregory E. Pence has taught in the Philosophy Department, and between 1977 and 2011, he taught Medical Ethics to students in the School of Medicine.
 He now directs UAB's Early Medical School Acceptance Program (EMSAP).
 In 1994, he won the Ingalls Award, UAB's highest award for teaching, and in 2008, he won the President's Award for Excellence in Teaching.
+In 2014, he was named as one of the Edge of Chaos scholars.
 He graduated cum laude in 1970 (philosophy) from William and Mary, and he earned a Ph.D. in 1974 from New York University.For more information about EMSAP, read the EMSAP FAQ.

 UAB Ethics Team, 2011 Southeastern Regional Champion, Intercollegiate Ethics Bowl

 UAB Bioethics Team, 2011 National Champions, College Bioethics Bowl

 UAB Ethics Team, 2010 National Champions, Intercollegiate Ethics Bowl

 Professor Pence's publications include:

 How to Build a Better Human: An Ethical Blueprint (Rowman & Littlefield, August 2012)